CIX VFR Club Banner

 Club Nights

-The Club runs informal group flights on Mondays, Tuesdays, Wednesdays and Fridays at present.
+The Club runs informal group flights on Mondays, Tuesdays, Wednesdays, alternate Thursdays and Fridays at present.
 These are mostly tours of interesting places with spectacular scenery, with the occasional tricky landing thrown in.
 Whilst flying, members enjoy informal chat and banter on our Teamspeak channel, which makes these events very sociable.
 New members are always very welcome on these tours and beginners are given all the help they need to get going.
 The current tours are listed on the simple calendar on the right.

 On Wednesdays, as well as the evening tour, we operate lunchtime "on demand" workshop flights for new members and new pilots when there is a request for them, to ease them into the world of on-line flying with other pilots and Air traffic Control (ATC).
 It's the ATC that often gets new pilots all nervous, just the same as in the real world and these sessions are designed to help overcome nerves.
 Similar help is also available on our other weekly flight nights, but the workshop flights concentrate specifically on getting new pilots airborne and comfortable in the on-line world.

-February's Event
+April's Event

-March's Event
+May's Event

 Hover the mouse over the day to see the details.

-Saturdays:Nothing Scheduled.
+Saturdays:Nothing scheduled.

-Sundays:Nothing Scheduled
+Sundays:Nothing scheduled

 Training